Audi 50: Audi 50 discontinued, while VW Polo continues

 The Volkswagen Polo range continued to evolve, with the Volkswagen Derby notchback version, despite being developed by Audi at Ingolstadt, branded as a Volkswagen and launched in 1977.
 Subsequently, the Volkswagen Polo has evolved through numerous generations to the present day.

 Successor

 The Audi 50 had no replacement in the supermini class, until the launch of the significantly larger Audi A2 in November 1999, which was also discontinued in August 2005.

-In August 2010, the Audi 50 was spiritually succeeded by the Audi A1.
+In August 2010, the car was spiritually succeeded by the Audi A1, although, 35 years after the Audi 50 launch, the "supermini" B-segment had grown so much that the first A1 was as big as a 1980s C-segment Volkswagen Golf Mk2.